dh-trier/balzac/README.md

 These texts have been linguistically annotated using TreeTagger and prepared for use with the TXM text analysis tool.
 The XML files produced by TXM are also provided here (folder: XML-TXM).

-A binary version of this annotated corpus for direct loading into TXM is available here: [Zenodo].
+A binary version of this annotated corpus for direct loading into TXM is available here: https://zenodo.org/record/3747384, DOI: https://doi.org/10.5281/zenodo.3747383

 ## Version